simonrose121/phd/_posts/2016-12-13-preliminary-study.md

 	- **Need to decide on an assessment**
 - Intervention
 	- 2 groups
-		- One using Lightbot (or Lightbot Jr depending on the environment)
+		- One using Lightbot (or Lightbot Jr depending on the environment).
 		- One using another game? or another programming tool?